Nearest Neighbor Control For Practical Stabilization of Passive Nonlinear Systems: Introduction

-In summary, the main contributions of this paper are as follows.
-Firstly, we propose nearest-neighbor based control laws and analyze the stability of the closed-loop systems when the input $u$ can only be taken from the finite discrete set $\mathcal{U}$.
-Secondly, we provide algorithmic procedure to construct minimal discrete sets that are able to practically stabilize the systems by mean of nearest-neighbor based control law.
-Furthermore, the corresponding bounds related to the proposed control algorithms are computed.

 The rest of the paper is organized as follows.
-In Section~\ref{sec:prelims}, we provide some preliminaries on set-valued dynamics resulting from the use of nonsmooth control laws and on convex polytopes; and formulate the control problem.
-Our main results are presented in Section~\ref{sec:result} and generalized in Section~\ref{sec:inc}, where we study practical stabilization of (incrementally) passive nonlinear systems under the nearest neighbor control (NNC) approach.
-Some simple design on the minimal action set along with their construction procedures and properties associated to the NNC approach are provided and analyzed in Section~\ref{sec:minimal}.
+In Section~\ref{sec:prelims}, we provide some preliminaries on set-valued dynamics resulting from the use of nonsmooth control laws and on convex polytopes; and formulate the control problem. \startmodif In Section~\ref{sec:result}, we describe our nearest neighbor control (NNC) approach, and the results showing practical convergence for passive systems.
+Using similar approach, we generalize the results in Section~\ref{sec:inc} by considering the practical stabilization of a nonzero equilibrium for incrementally passive nonlinear systems. \stopmodif Some simple designs of the minimal action set along with their construction procedures and properties associated to the NNC approach are provided and analyzed in Section~\ref{sec:minimal}.
 Finally, some concluding remarks are provided in Section~\ref{sec:conc}.

+{\AT A concise version of the results presented in Section~\ref{sec:result} has also appeared in the conference version of our paper~\citep{Jayawardhana2019nolcos}.
+However, in this article, we carry out the proofs differently and with more rigor, which allow us to tackle higher dimensional systems.
+The generalizations studied in Section~\ref{sec:inc}, and the design methods proposed in Section~\ref{sec:minimal} have not been addressed in any of authors' previous works. }